 - BEHAVIOR IN CLASS: Students are expected to be considerate of one another as well as of the instructor.
 Conduct that interferes with other students' right to learn will not be tolerated.
-TURN OFF CELL PHONES BEFORE CLASS. - GETTING HELP: Office hours are listed at the top of page four of this syllabus.
-I will always available at those times on a "walk in" basis.
-My email address is also listed.
-Come see me or email me if you have a problem with reading, lecture, or assignments.
+TURN OFF CELL PHONES BEFORE CLASS. - GETTING HELP: Although my SPC email address is listed, use the Black Board Message Center for this class.
+Use Message Center if you have a problem with reading, lecture, or assignments or just have a question of a general nature.
 If you are having difficulty of any sort, the sooner you ask for help, the easier the solution to your problem will be.
-If you come in at the last minute, about all I will be able to do for you is offer tissues to wipe your eyes.
+If you ask at the last minute, about all I will be able to do for you is offer tissues to wipe your eyes.
 Whatever the problem, ask for help.
 There are no stupid questions.
 If you don't know---ask.